-I love the simplicity of crock pot cooking and so decided to take one of my favorite Viet dishes for a little recipe re-do.
+I love the simplicity of Crock Pot cooking and so decided to take one of my favorite Viet dishes for a little recipe re-do.
 These meatballs are delicious and so easy to make with a slow cooker.
-Seriously, you can’t go wrong with crock pot cooking.
-Even if you let it cook for longer than recommended, they’ll still taste great.
-The rich, hearty tomato sauce and the delicate crunch from the water chestnuts make for a very unique tasting meatball.
+You can’t go wrong with Crock Pot cooking; it’s super forgiving!
+Even if you cook the meatballs a bit longer than recommended, they’ll still be amazing.
+The flavorful pork, delicate crunch of the water chestnuts and hearty tomato sauce make for wonderfully unique-tasting meatballs.

-These meatballs are so versatile and can be served as a main dish or appetizer.
-I also enjoy eating them in a sandwich.
-Use crusty French bread and add carrot and radish pickles, fresh cucumber and cilantro.
+These meatballs are really versatile and can be served as a main dish, small meal or appetizers.
+I also enjoy eating them as a sandwich.
+Use crusty French bread and add carrot and radish pickles, fresh cucumber, jalapeno and cilantro.
 Delish!

 Watch the video below for instructions.